LeastAuthority/leastauthority.com/blog_source/content/cryptocat_security_audit.rst

 security to everyone.

-As part of that mission, in addition to operating the `S4`_ simple secure storage service, we also run a security consulting business.
-We LeastAuthoritarians have extensive experience in security and cryptography, and other companies pay us to analyze the security of their protocols and software.
+As part of that mission, in addition to operating the `S4`_ simple secure storage service, we also perform security consulting.
+We LeastAuthoritarians have extensive experience in security and cryptography, and other companies hire us to analyze the security of their protocols and software.

 We audited the widely-used `CryptoCat`_ encrypted chat program.
 This